fodela/BackEnd_notes/deployment.md

 S3 is a file storage system on the cloud where you can upload all kinds of data.
 This files will be created as individual objects.
 The uploaded file get a unique id that can be used to access it.
 The image above can be found at [https://aws.amazon.com/s3/](https://aws.amazon.com/s3/)

+#### Elastic Cloud Compute

+Elastic Cloud Compute or EC2 is a foundational piece of AWS' cloud computing platform and is a service that provides servers for rent in the cloud.